MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

     module: 'Module 02 - Design and implement hybrid networking'
 ---

-# M02-Unit 7 Create a Virtual WAN by using Azure Portal
+# M02 - Unit 7 Create a Virtual WAN by using Azure Portal

 ## Exercise scenario